Elbow method (clustering): Intuition

 Using the "elbow" or "knee of a curve" as a cutoff point is a common heuristic in mathematical optimization to choose a point where diminishing returns are no longer worth the additional cost.
 In clustering, this means one should choose a number of clusters so that adding another cluster doesn't give much better modeling of the data.

 The intuition is that increasing the number of clusters will naturally improve the fit (explain more of the variation), since there are more parameters (more clusters) to use, but that at some point this is over-fitting, and the elbow reflects this.
 For example, given data that actually consist of k labeled groups – for example, k points sampled with noise – clustering with more than k clusters will "explain" more of the variation (since it can use smaller, tighter clusters), but this is over-fitting, since it is subdividing the labeled groups into multiple clusters.
 The idea is that the first clusters will add much information (explain a lot of variation), since the data actually consist of that many groups (so these clusters are necessary), but once the number of clusters exceeds the actual number of groups in the data, the added information will drop sharply, because it is just subdividing the actual groups.
 Assuming this happens, there will be a sharp elbow in the graph of explained variation versus clusters: increasing rapidly up to k (under-fitting region), and then increasing slowly after k (over-fitting region).

 Criticism

 The elbow method is considered both subjective and unreliable.

 In many practical applications, the choice of an "elbow" is highly ambiguous as the plot does not contain a sharp elbow.

 This can even hold in cases where all other methods for determining the number of clusters in a data set (as mentioned in that article) agree on the number of clusters.

+Even on uniform random data (with no meaningful clusters) the curve follows approximately the ratio 1/k where k is the number of clusters parameter, causing users to see an "elbow" to mistakenly choose some "optimal" number of clusters.

+Because the two axes (the number of clusters and the remaining variance) have no semantic relationship, various attempt to capture the elbow by "slope" are ill-defined and sensitive to the parameter range.
+Increasing the maximum number of clusters can change the location of the perceived "elbow", and in many cases alternate heuristics such as the variance-ratio-criterion or the average silhouette width are considered to be more reliable.
+But even with such measures, the results may depend much on the data preprocessing (feature selection and scaling) and users may come to very different clustering results on the same data.